Last Chance to See

 Main threats: originally poaching (exacerbated by political instability), now sheer lack of numbers.

 Latest news: Northern white rhinos are extinct in the wild.
 In 2010, Mark and Stephen Fry made a one-hour BBC-TV special, following the translocation of four animals from Dvur Kralove Zoo, in the Czech Republic, to Ol Pejeta Conservancy, Kenya.
 Under the round-the-clock protection of heavily armed guards, it was hoped that they might be tempted to breed if they were back on African soil.
 But, sadly, that didn’t happen.
 One of the males, Suni, died in October 2014 and Sudan, the surviving male, died in March 2018, leaving two elderly females (Najin and her daughter Fatu).
 In December 2021, egg cells were harvested from Fatu and flown to a lab in Italy where they were combined with frozen sperm from Suni.
-Two of the fertilised eggs were deemed viable, and there are now five frozen embryos in a tank of liquid nitrogen kept at -196C; the plan is for an embryo to be carried to term by a surrogate southern white rhino mother.
+Two of the fertilised eggs were deemed viable, and there are now 30 embryos – stored in liquid nitrogen at -196C in Berlin, Germany and Cremona, Italy; the plan is for an embryo to be carried to term by a surrogate southern white rhino mother.

 Yangtze river dolphin